Modern slavery statement

 • All staff must complete mandatory training in the form of e-learning, and we monitor and report on the total percentage of staff who do so

-Sharing this statement
+Sharing this Statement

 Although we perceive the risks within our business to be small, we seek to constantly measure our performance in the fight against Modern Slavery and Human Trafficking, so we can see where we’re on track and where we need to improve.
 For instance, we regularly review our existing policies to make sure that they demonstrate best practice and to mitigate against potential risks.